 Is Knock an iBuyer?

-No, Knock is a buy-before-you-sell company that lets you tap into your home’s equity as a cash loan to purchase a new house before your current one sells.
-If you can’t sell your house within six months, Knock will buy it from you.
+No, Knock is a bridge loan provider that lets you tap into your home’s equity as a cash loan to purchase a new house before your current one sells.
+However, if you can’t sell your house within six months, Knock will buy it from you.

 How much will Knock advance a homeowner?